Looking for the best things to do in Hartbeespoort? You've come to the right place.

 Meaning “Gateway of the Hartebeest” (a type of antelope), Hartbeespoort is a collection of small resort towns situated around the Hartbeespoort Dam in the North-West province, close to the Gauteng border.
 Also known as Harties, it was established in the 1920s when construction of the dam began.
 Schoemansville is the oldest neighbourhood in the area, and was named after Hendrik Schoeman, a General in the Anglo-Boer War, who owned the farm that the dam was built on.

 Dominated by the Hartbeespoort Dam, the region is rich in historical, ecological, geological, and paleontological significance, as well as tourist attractions.

 This is the top rated attraction in the area, according to Tripadvisor and I personally agree, having experienced it.
 The longest mono cableway in South Africa, it will take you to the top of the ancient Magaliesberg mountains, a World Biosphere Reserve, from where you can enjoy spectacular views of the Hartbeespoort Dam, Magaliesberg and the surrounding areas - en route and at the top.

 A walk along the Dassie Loop paved walkway will take you around the mountain top where information boards indicate points of interest.
 You can also enjoy light meals and refreshments with a view on the mountain.
 The more adventurous can hike up or down the mountain.
 The Hartbeespoort Aerial Cableway is one of the best things to do in Harties - and one of the most beautiful cable car experiences in South Africa.

 The Hartbeespoort Dam was completed in 1925, and spans over 20 km.
 Fed by the Crocodile and Magalies Rivers and surrounded by the Magaliesberg mountains, it serves as a source of irrigation for the surrounding farms.
-The Hartbeespoort Dam is the only dam in South Africa with a Roman Triumphal Arch Style wall.
-The arch's design is based on the Arch de Triomphe in Paris.
+The Hartbeespoort Dam is the only dam in South Africa with a Roman Triumphal Arch Style wall, which is based on the Arc de Triomphe in Paris.
 You can park your car near the dam wall crossing and admire the picturesque views.
 It's one of the best free things to do in Harties.
+Just remember though, that there is only parking on one side of the wall.